 “

-Black Country Type is Tom Hicks; an artist, writer and curator from Kingswinford.
-Black Country Type is an ongoing photographic project.
+Black Country Type is the work of artist Tom Hicks.
+Presented via the Instagram account Black Country Type it is an ongoing photographic project.
 In this series of images he applies his unique aesthetic to the region, focusing on words, typography, handmade lettering and signs.
 He also photographs ‘types’ of architectural features, objects and the post-industrial landscape of the area.

 "Black Country Type documents, as the name suggests, the vernacular and incidental typography of his native West Midlands.
 The vivid colours he captures somewhat contradict the idea of the ‘Black Country’ and there is definitive jolliness and humour, if somewhat plaintive, nature to his work" - The Modernist.